Manchester City Council Elections 2024

 Based on thousands of scientific studies, in 2021 the WHO significantly reduced its air quality recommendations and clarified that while any level of air pollution is unhealthy, NO2 should not exceed 10μg/m3 as an annual mean, and PM2.5 should not exceed 5μg/m3.

-In one of the richest countries of the world, nobody should be forced to breathe toxic air and we urge Manchester City Council to outline a pathway towards this level of air pollution locally, with clear interim targets that ensure accountability.
+In one of the richest countries of the world, nobody should be forced to breathe toxic air.
+We urged Manchester City Council to outline a pathway towards this level of air pollution locally, with clear interim targets to ensure accountability.

 2. A Clean Air Cabinet member.

-The addition of “Clean Air” or “Air pollution” clearly to the title of a cabinet member in Manchester City Council will ensure that this public health crisis is constantly considered in cabinet decisions and that our policy makers can be held accountable.
+The addition of “Clean Air” or “Air pollution” to the title of a cabinet member in Manchester City Council would ensure that the air pollution public health crisis is constantly considered in cabinet decisions and that our policy makers can be held accountable.

 3. Action on wood burning.

-We want to see Manchester City Council taking leadership on this hugely polluting issue by using all channels available to them to raise awareness of the health impacts of wood burning amongst residents, and jointly, use their lobbying powers with national government to press for effective powers or action.
+We wanted to see Manchester City Council take leadership on this hugely polluting issue by using all channels available to them to raise awareness of the health impacts of wood and solid fuel burning amongst residents, and jointly, use their lobbying powers with national government to press for effective powers or action.

-It is currently very difficult for a local council to tell if someone is burning legally or illegally and then to enforce (low) fixed penalty notices.
-More powers are needed; in the meantime we are asking Manchester City Council to raise awareness as much as it can, through the use of social media, council newsletters, flyers, bus stop posters and local magazines.
+It is very difficult for a local council to tell if someone is burning legally or illegally and then to enforce (low) fixed penalty notices.
+More powers are needed; in the meantime, we asked Manchester City Council to raise awareness as much as it can, through the use of social media, council newsletters, flyers, bus stop posters and local magazines.

 4. An acceleration of the School Streets programme.